Exhibitions and displays policy

 The Exhibition and Displays programme at the National Portrait Gallery plays a central role in helping the institution achieve its core objectives and aims to:

-• increase the understanding of and engagement with the Collection and its subjects through outstanding research, displays and exhibitions, interpretation, education, access, publishing, national and digital programmes.
+• Increase the understanding of and engagement with the Collection and its subjects through outstanding research, displays and exhibitions, interpretation, education, access, publishing, national, international and digital programmes.

-The aim of this policy document is to provide a clear summary of the Gallery's exhibition and displays activities, in particular outlining the criteria by which the programme is decided, and the way in which individual exhibitions and displays are selected.
-Over the last few years increasing and extending our national and international connections has been important and will continue to be over the coming years.
-Loan exhibitions and the two annual portrait competitions form an important part of the overall financial management of the Gallery, through ticket income, sponsorship, event hire, related publications and retail sales.
+The aim of this policy document is to provide a clear summary of the Gallery’s exhibition and displays activities, in particular outlining the criteria by which the programme is decided, and the way in which individual exhibitions and displays are selected.
+Loan exhibitions and the two annual portrait competitions form an important part of the overall financial management of the Gallery, through ticket income, sponsorship, event hire, touring income, catering, related publications and retail sales.

 Knowledge about our audiences is developed through market research and surveys carried out regularly during the year.
 The evaluation of each exhibition, as well as some key displays, is fed into discussions about future programming.

-Consideration is given to the risks (across all areas) for exhibitions through the Departmental Exhibition Risk Register and individual project risk registers.
-These are monitored by the Head of Exhibitions and Collections Management and the Exhibitions Managers respectively.
-Presentation, sustainability (maintaining our audience and environmental concerns) and value for money are also reviewed at these meetings and in discussion with the Director.
+Risks (across all areas) for exhibitions and displays are managed through the separate Departmental Exhibitions and Displays Risk Register and individual project risk registers.
+These are monitored by the Heads of Exhibitions and Curatorial and the Exhibitions Managers respectively, with individual gallery departments taking responsibility for their specific updates.
+Presentation, sustainability (maintaining our audience and environmental concerns) and value for money are also reviewed at regular meetings and in discussion with the Director.

-The Director provides the Trustees with a regular report on exhibitions and displays at their quarterly meetings and a report on Exhibitions is presented to the Trustees annually.
+The Director provides the Trustees with a regular report on exhibitions and displays at their quarterly meetings.
+Particular topics or areas of development are brought to the Curatorial Committee for discussion prior to the Trustee meeting.
+A report on Exhibitions is presented to the Trustees annually.

 2. Scope